sovetnik/vim-minispec/README.md

 The plugin registers `<Leader>r` and `<Leader>t` in normal mode for triggering it easily.

 You can use **Leader-r**(Run spec) to run some command in order:
-- Run current spec if filename match `*_spec.rb` or have a related spec or have a related spec Examples of supported files:
+- Run current spec if filename match `*_spec.rb` or have a related spec.
+  Examples of supported files:
+  - `apps/web/controllers/fragments/show.rb`
+  - `apps/web/views/fragments/show.rb`
   - `lib/project/entities/awesome.rb`
   - `spec/project/entities/awesome_spec.rb`
+  - and so on.
 - Run last runned spec if exists one.
 - Run all tests by 'rake test'